oroinc/documentation/backend/entities/customize-datagrids/backend/advanced-grid-configuration.rst

 Problem 10
 ~~~~~~~~~~

-*I need to add a new column to the datagrid which should be secured by an additional ACL resource (e.g., budget fields should be visible only to managers)*
+*I need to add a new column to the datagrid, which should be secured by an additional ACL resource (e.g., budget fields should be visible only to managers)*.

 **Solution**:

-- Create a datagrid event listener listening to the `BuildBefore` event and add columns only if the user has appropriate permissions
+Create a datagrid event listener listening to the `BuildBefore` event and add columns only if the user has appropriate permissions:

   .. code-block:: php